Paycheck Protection Program

 The PPP funds are also eligible to first-time applicants with 500 or fewer employees.
 Eligible entities include for-profit businesses (including those owned by sole proprietors), certain nonprofit organizations, housing cooperatives, veterans' organizations, tribal businesses, self-employed individuals, independent contractors and small agricultural co-operatives.
 Most 501(c)(6) organizations are newly eligible with this legislation provided they have 300 or fewer employees and do not receive more than 15% of their gross receipts from lobbying activities.

-Recently released guidance has stated that the last day to apply will be March 31, 2021.
+Recently released guidance has stated that the last day to apply has been extended to May 31, 2021.
 Applicants will file Form 2483-SD (Paycheck Protection Program Second Draw Borrower Application Form) with their lender.